circonus/product-docs/irondb/getting-started/manual-installation.md

 ### Setup Process

 Prepare site-specific information for setup.
 These values may be set via shell environment variables, or as arguments to the setup script.
 The environment variables are listed below.

+**NOTE:** if you wish to use environment variables, you will need to run the install from a root shell, as sudo will clear the environment when it runs.

 #### IRONDB\_NODE\_UUID
 _(required)_ The ID of the current node, which must be unique within a